 I have found this engaging method of research to be invaluable for sharpening my observational skills proving useful to my therapeutic work with children.

 Observing a baby’s ways of managing the inevitable hurdles of development, the attachment of mother and infant and seeing how language and identity develop have enabled me to conceive the infant inside the child and adult.

 Having personal therapy throughout the observation illuminated my understanding of infantile aspects of myself that were being brought to the surface as part of this experience.
 The insight that my observation has given me has also been of interest to the teachers I work with in helping to understand the child in the classroom.

 I can imagine any psychologically minded professional could be interested in the study and discussion of the development of an infant from birth and I would recommend Infant Observation to anyone who has an interest in human development.

 come to our 'infant observation today' conference

-a one-day conference exploring the fascinating world of Infant Observation with speakers, a goldfish bowl demonstration and small group discussions
+a one-day conference exploring the fascinating world of Infant Observation with speakers, a fishbowl demonstration and small group discussions

 All the contributors are former participants of the Infant Obseration course at the bpf.
 Unless we were given explicit permission to use author's full name, excerpts were anonymised due to their personal nature.